davidmalcolm/texi2rst/output/options-for-linking.rst

 .. option:: -c, -S, -E

   If any of these options is used, then the linker is not run, and object file names should not be used as arguments.
-Overall Options.
+See :ref:`overall-options`.

 .. option:: -fuse-ld=bfd